IStrikeboomI/XtraDrinks/README.md

 Dehydrates fruits and vegetables for better hunger saturation

 ### Liquad Dehydrator
-Converts Molten Fizzium and Liquadium Buckets (Found in naturally generating wells) into Fizzium and Liquadium shards
+Converts Molten Fizzium and Molten Liquadium (Found in naturally generating wells) into Fizzium and Liquadium shards

 ## New Items:
 ### Fizzium Set